sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 #### fields (optional)

 This parameter specifies, which fields do we want in API's response.
 It can be used with `GET` requests to narrow down the data in response.
 The parameter should be given in the following format `fields=<field_names_separated_by_comma>`, where field names are the keys form data dictionaries.
+All possible fields can be found in file `models.py`.

 If `fields` parameter is not provided, all possible fields will be returned.